ebueren/HBProphage_PeerJ/README.md

 05_functanalysis: Functional analysis of phage proteins, Fig 3.

 06_taxonomy: Classifying taxonomic families of phage, Fig 5.
+For code on how taxonomy was collected, see: https://github.com/scubalaina/phage_ref_ani_aai